Critters FAQ

 [Top]

-How does Critters work?
+How does a workshop work?

-Critter members are expected to perform a certain number of critiques to remain in good standing (notably, to have their own works critiqued).
+Workshop members are expected to perform a certain number of critiques to remain in good standing (notably, to have their own works critiqued).

-Members submit their manuscripts to me (Dr. Andrew Burt, official Critter Captain and Founder; email: critters@critique.org).
+Members send their submissions to me (Dr. Andrew Burt, official Critter Captain and Founder; email: critters@critique.org).
 New manuscripts go to the end of the queue of manuscripts.
 Each Wednesday I e-mail the current week's batch of manuscripts to members (and post them to a password protected web page).
 Members critique those stories they want, and email the critiques back to me (not the author -- to me).
 I forward the critiques to the proper author, file the critique so others can read them later, and give the critiquer credit in my database (used to determine whether that critiquer has met their quota when their own ms. comes up for review).
 The next Wednesday I close out that set of mss. and we start over again; a few days later I email out the collected critiques to anyone else interested in seeing them, and post them to the web page.

 Depending on the size of the queue, it takes roughly one month from when you submit your ms. to when it comes up for a week of reviewing.
 Authors receive an average of 10-20 reviews, which, believe me, is plenty enough to get a strong feeling for where the story needs work.
 (Longer works and later chapters of novels get fewer, but generally still a useful number.
 See "How many reviews should I expect?")